Information Design With Large Language Models: Introduction

-The first setting corresponds to facing a receiver with a fixed but possibly distinct (from the sender) prior belief.
-This direction is captured by the large literature on Bayesian persuasion.
-By contrast, the key thrust of this work is to study settings (b) and (c), both theoretically and empirically.
-Setting (b) is relevant where the sender is bound to an information revelation scheme they have committed to in the past (e.g., a multi-year advertising strategy or regulation restrictions), but can change the framing (e.g., endorsement, wording, etc.); setting (c) represents a sender with full freedom to choose both.
+We define a ``framing'' as a state-independent message $c$ in some abstract space $C$ (in the advertising example, this is the set of all possible slogans) that affects the receiver's belief in a non-Bayesian way.
+The sender chooses a framing $c \in C$ before observing the state, which induces/primes the receiver to form a \emph{subjective prior belief} $\mu_c \in B \subseteq \Delta(\Omega)$ about the state, where $B$ is the space of inducible beliefs.
+The mapping $\ell: c \mapsto \mu_c$ from framing to induced belief is determined by nature or societal norms, not by the sender.
+Our approach of modeling framing as affecting belief formation, rather than perception of payoffs, is supported by the framing effect literature~\citep{ellingsen2012social, druckman2001limits}.
+In addition to choosing a framing $c$ to shape the receiver's prior belief $\mu_c$, the sender can also commit to a signaling scheme $\pi : \Omega \to \Delta(S)$, which is a possibly randomized mapping from states to signals.
+By communicating a realized signal $s$ upon observing $\omega$, the sender further refines the receiver's prior belief $\mu_c$ to a posterior $\mu_{c, s}$ via Bayes rule.
+As in classic Bayesian persuasion, the receiver takes an expected utility maximizing action based on his posterior belief.
+This model gives rise to three possible optimization problems for the sender: \squishlist \item[{(a)}]{\em Signaling-only:} The framing $c$ (and thus the receiver's prior belief $\mu_c$) is fixed; the sender only optimizes the signaling scheme $\pi$. \item[{(b)}]{\em Framing-only:} The sender's signaling scheme $\pi$ is fixed; she only optimizes the framing $c$. \item[{(c)}]{\em Framing-signaling joint optimization:} The sender jointly optimizes both framing $c$ and signaling scheme $\pi$. \squishend The first setting corresponds to facing a receiver with a fixed but possibly distinct (from the sender) prior belief.
+This direction has been studied by the literature on Bayesian persuasion with heterogeneuous priors (e.g., \citep{alonso_bayesian_2016}).
+The key thrust of our work is thus to study settings (b) and (c), both theoretically and empirically.
+Setting (b) is relevant when the sender is bound to an information revelation scheme they have committed to in the past (e.g., a multi-year advertising strategy or regulation restrictions), but can change the framing (e.g., endorsement, wording).
+Setting (c) allows the sender to choose both with full freedom.

-\paragraph{Theoretical Results.} Inspired by influential recent work in economics by \citet{horton2023large, brand2023using, dillion2023can}, we abstract the ability of LLMs to proxy for human behavior by assuming access to a noisy \emph{framing-to-belief oracle} (or belief oracle for brevity) that maps a framing $c \in C$ to a belief $\mu_c \in \Delta(\Omega)$.
-The primary goal of our theoretical investigation is to identify variants of the problem that are amenable to optimization when LLMs can play this crucial role. \Cref{sec:context_only_optimization} investigates approach (b), optimizing the framing for a fixed recommendation scheme, while approach (c), jointly optimizing the framing and recommendation scheme, is studied in \Cref{sec:joint}.
+\textbf{Theoretical Results:} Our theoretical investigations take an optimistic perspective that LLMs can (1) simulate framing effects and (2) search in language space.
+As such, we primarily consider the easier problem of directly optimizing over the numerical framing induced belief space $B$, as opposed to the natural language framing space $C$.
+Within this setting, \Cref{sec:context_only_optimization} investigates setting (b), optimizing framing for a fixed signaling scheme, while \Cref{sec:joint} studies setting (c), jointly optimizing framing and signaling scheme.